Reading: Understanding Text Structure, Cohesion & Coherence

 Cohesion Analysis:

-- Advanced Referencing: The author uses `the former / the latter5` to efficiently refer back to the two challenges (infrastructure and social cohesion) without rewriting the phrases.
+- Advanced Referencing: The author efficiently refers back to the two challenges using "the former" (infrastructure) and "the latter" (social cohesion).

 Text 2: A Literary Description